HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/intents/adapt-intents.md

 > spud

-Mycroft will match this to any Adapt Intents that are using the `Potato` keyword.
+Chatterbox will match this to any Adapt Intents that are using the `Potato` keyword.

 ### Regular Expression \(.rx\) Files

 Regular expressions \(or regex\) allow us to capture entities based on the structure of an utterance.

 These files can be located in either the `regex/lang-code/` or `locale/lang-code/` directories of a Skill.
 They can have one or more lines to provide different ways that an entity may be referenced.
-Mycroft will execute these lines in the order they appear and return the first result as an entity to the Intent Handler.
+Chatterbox will execute these lines in the order they appear and return the first result as an entity to the Intent Handler.

 Let's consider a `type.rx` file to extract the type of potato we are interested in.
 Within this file we might include: